-In English will focus on fictional writing and will be reading our core text ‘Gorilla Dawn’ by Gill Lewis.
+In English, we will focus on fictional writing and will be reading our core text ‘Gorilla Dawn’ by Gill Lewis.
 We will be using the text as an inspiration for writing diary entries, setting descriptions and narratives.
 We will be exploring how to create atmospheric writing and analyse an author’s language choices.
-We will be learning how to create action and pace in our narratives before building up to writing our writing outcome.
+We will be learning how to create action and pace in our narratives before building up to writing our outcomes.

 In French, we will build on prior knowledge from Year 5 to find French equivalents for various items of clothing.
 They will learn to describe clothing, give their opinions about different garments and identify what they prefer.
 Looking at numbers to 60, they will also begin to ask and talk about prices.

 As part of our enriching curriculum, the children will have the opportunity to visit Woodlands Farm Trust in Shooters Hill.
 During the trip we will learn to classify organisms, go pond-dipping and find out about the different species that inhabit our woodlands.